joelparkerhenderson/git-commit-message/README.md

   * **Revise**: A change that MUST be just a revising patch e.g. a change, an alteration, a correction, etc.

-  * **Refit/Refresh/Renew/Reload**: A change that MUST be just a path e.g. update test data, API keys, etc.
+  * **Refit/Refresh/Renew/Reload**: A change that MUST be just a patch e.g. update test data, API keys, etc. c

 ## Real-world examples